• Home

 DST format is industry standard and universally used at all embroidery companies

 There are design issues related to converting graphic based artwork into a viable embroidery design.
 Unlike printing, the embroidery process has many limitations that must be considered during a conversion from graphic artwork to stitching.
-An experienced embroidery digitizer can account for these limitations when digitizing a logo.

 If you want an embroidered logo to look good, you should never attempt to embroider text smaller than 1/2" each letter.
 Following this rule, will ensure that your logo can be stitched and is readable on your garment.